 - Intranet or internal web applications: Awingu support ‘Basic Authentication’ here.
 Warning, it requires a username/password-based authentication, so will not work in conjunction with (3)

 - File Servers: Awingu support CIFS and WebDAV (Basic Authentication) to connect to file servers (“SMB drives”).
 The latter is not supported in conjunction with (3)

 In the above overview, we have made abstraction of network-based authentication.
 In some scenarios that might be an additional requirement.
 At this level, Awingu can also support Kerberos and NTLM based authentication.

 Above overview shows that Awingu can support a vast array of authentication options.
-If your business has already chosen to adopt an external IdP such as Okta, Ping identity, Google Cloud Identity or Microsoft Azure AD for SaaS services, you can now easily enrich this experience with legacy applications and desktops too.
+If your business has already chosen to adopt an external IdP such as Okta, Google Cloud Identity or Microsoft Azure AD for SaaS services, you can now easily enrich this experience with legacy applications and desktops too.

 The end-users can use the Awingu workspace as aggregation point, but they can also use the IdP’s workspace and simply click the link of a published legacy apps or desktops (since Awingu 4.2 ‘direct links’ are supported).
 Awingu will spin-up the chosen applications/desktops in a browser, in full SSO.
 Hassle-free.

 Illustration: use Okta’s workspace to access Awingu and/or published legacy applications

 When you already leverage an external IdP, you might also be using their services for MFA, geofencing, time restricted access, etc. These services can also be applied to Awingu.

 Good to know: Awingu is multi-tenant.
 Each tenant can be set up for authentication in a different way.